The-Marcy-Lab-School/marcy-curriculum-docs/mod-1-javascript-fundamentals/4-node-modules-testing.md

 ### Exporting with `module.exports` (CommonJS)

-In a Node project, a module exports its code by assigning one or more values to the `exports` property of the `module` object, or `module.exports`.
+In a Node project, a module exports its code by assigning one or more values to the `.exports` property of the `module` object—`module.exports`.

 When `module.exports` is assigned a single value/function, we call that a **default export**: